 Lecturer in American Studies, United States Studies Centre

-Aaron Nyerges is a Lecturer in American Studies at the US Studies Centre at the University of Sydney.
-He holds a PhD in English from the University of Sydney and a BA from the State University of New York.
+Aaron Nyerges is a Lecturer in American Studies at the US Studies Centre.
+He holds a PhD in English from the University of Sydney and a BA in Creative Writing from the State University of New York.
 His work focuses on the relationship between literature, media and geography.
-His research appears in Textual Practice, Sound Studies, the Australasian Journal of American Studies, and the Journal of Popular Culture, as well as in numerous edited collections.
+His research appears in Textual Practice, Sound Studies, The Australasian Journal of American Studies, and The Journal of Popular Culture, as well as in numerous edited collections.

 Aaron is teaching the following units in academic year 2018:

 “Burroughs in Mexico; Burroughs in Women’s Studies” in Cutting Up the Century: A William Burroughs Anthology.
 Eds.
 Joan Hawkins and Alex Wermer-Colman.
 Bloomington: Indiana University Press, 2019.
 [Forthcoming]

 “Phony City: Under the Skin of Authenticity” in Remaking New Orleans: Beyond Authenticity and Exceptionalism.
 Eds.
 Matt Sasakeeny and Thomas J. Adams.
 Durham: Duke University Press, 2018.
 [Forthcoming]

 “Regionalizing American Studies: Within and Beyond the Nation” [With Thomas Adams].
 Eds.
 Aaron Nyerges and Thomas J. Adams, “Regionalizing American Studies,” Australasian Journal of American Studies 36, no.2 (2017): 3-11.

 “Wilder than Adorno: Billy Wilder, State Capitalism, and Hollywood after Buchenwald,” Journal of Popular Culture 50, no. 4 (2017): 604-521.